cojeyambao0601/sap-hana-cookbook/README.md

 Installs SAP Hana lifecycle manager on the node.
 The lifecycle manager will be installed into `['hana']['installpath']`/`['hana']['sid']`/HLM.
 The lifecycle manager is dependent on an installed SAP Hana and will trigger an install if SAP Hana does not exist.

 ### hana::import-dataset
 Import selected dataset on the HANA database.
+Dataset sources need to be a ZIP file of one or multiple flat dataset.

 ---